hxlnt/nobadmemories.com/telemetry.md

           percent: 59
         - date: 2021-01-09
           percent: 100
+    - title: "Flash Forward: An Illustrated Guide to Possible (and Not So Possible) Tomorrows"
+      author: Rose Eveleth
+      year: 2021
+      category: 2022
+      progress:
+        - date: 2022-10-11
+          percent: 100
     - title: "Force Fields: Phases of the Kinetic"
       author: "Guy Brett, Teresa Grandas, and Mark Nash"
       year: 2000